Kalōpā: Home of the Keko'olani Family

 The Keko'olani family traces its ancestral roots on the Big Island to several towns and settlements located on the Big Island's Hamakua Coast, including Paauilo, Honoka'a, Kukuihaele and Waipio Valley.
 But the Hawaiian homestead of Kalōpā holds a special place in the hearts of our family because our great-grandmother Lillian Kalaniahiahi Kaeo Kanakaole Keko'olani (1882-1923) was one of Kalōpā's original homesteaders.
 Here, two generations of the Keko'olani family found a special place to call home.
 To be at Kalōpā brings tender memories of our loving and dedicated parents, grandparents and great-grandparents.

 View the book about Kalōpā written by Aunty Amy Keko'olani Akao (1929-2003).
-The book is no longer for sale, but may be viewed and downloaded (PDF file) for personal use only.
+The book is no longer for sale, but may be viewed and downloaded (PDF file).

 A Little Bit of Memorabilia